apache/geode/Troubleshooting-CPU.md

 If the thread dumps show mostly active GemFire threads, one action would be to reduce the number of processing threads by one or more of the following methods:

-* By setting the maximum number of threads (*max-threads*) processing client requests
+* By setting or reducing the maximum number of threads (*max-threads*) processing client requests
 * By reducing the number of GemFire selector threads
 * By setting the number of sockets between processes to 1 (*conserve-sockets=true*)
 * By reducing the maximum number of GemFire threads processing distribution messages by setting one or more of the following Java system properties (although these properties should only be set on the recommendation of GemFire Support):